Sanjeev Das: Legacy

 The research of Sanjeev Das has been focusing on the various aspects of cancer biology which is reported to have assisted in widening the understanding of the functioning of P53 and sirtuins.
 He is also involved in research on tumor suppressor proteins, tumor cell metabolism and tumorigenesis, especially the impact of regulatory networks and metabolic processes.
 His studies have been documented by way of a number of research articles in peer-reviewed journals.

 Awards and honors

 Das received the NASI-SCOPUS Young Scientist Award jointly awarded by the National Academy of Sciences, India and Elsevier in 2014 and the National Bioscience Award for Career Development of the Department of Biotechnology in 2015.
 The Indian Council of Medical Research awarded him the Shakuntala Amir Chand Prize in 2016 and he received the Prof. Umakant Sinha Memorial Award of the Indian Science Congress Association in 2017.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards the same year.
 The award orations delivered by him include the 2016 edition of the Prof. B. K. Bachhawat Memorial Young Scientist Lecture of the National Academy of Sciences, India.
+In 2018, he became a laureate of the Asian Scientist 100 by the Asian Scientist.